magepages/mpdocs/docs/free-gift/index.md

   ![Imgur](https://i.imgur.com/V1kUZW7.gif)

 - **Show Notice For Gift**:
   - Select **Yes** so that notice is displayed with the gift.
-Thereby, customer can easily distinguish gift from other products
+Thereby, customers can easily distinguish gift from other products
   - Notice is displayed in minicart and **View Cart Page**
 - **Notice Content**: Enter the notice content
 - **Allow Customers to hide gift notification**: On the **View Cart Page**, there is a general notice for all gifts.
-Select **Yes** sto allow customer to turn off this notice
+Select **Yes** to allow customer to turn off this notice
 - **Gift Icon**:
   - Uploaded image will be used as Gift Icon and displayed in Frontend
   - Accept image files in jpg, png, gif, svg, etc.